scholarslab/scholarslab.github.io/collections/_posts/2019-09-13-unlearn-what-you-have-learned.md

 But the truth is, for much of my life I described myself as “not a tech person.”
 Whenever friends would talk about computers, I’d find myself struggling to follow and soon my brain would begin to wander.

-As late-blooming “tech person,” I find myself especially susceptible to self-doubt when talking about digital humanities.
+As a late-blooming “tech person,” I find myself especially susceptible to self-doubt.
 Though I’ve found the Scholars’ Lab to be a warm and welcoming community, during the first few weeks of Praxis I have continued to question my ability to keep up.
 Am I asking a stupid question?
 Does everyone else already understand this concept?
 Can I actually complete this coding homework?

 I found myself asking that last question during our first coding assignment.
 The assignment was to create a program in Python that would translate a word into Pig-Latin.
 I didn’t know where to start.
 I could feel the hairs on the back of my neck beginning to rise.
 I was going to be found out as “not a tech person,” and it was only Week 2.